MontiCore/monticore/README.md

 ## License overview (informal description)

-Summary: This project is free software; you can redistribute the MontiCore language workbench as follows:
+Summary: This project is free software; you can redistribute the MontiCore language workbench according to the following rules.

 The MontiCore Languag Workbench deals with three levels of code (MontiCore, tool derivates, product code).
 Each with different